- Where to Stay

 Seljalandsfoss on the South Coast which boasts an accessible cave

-One of the easiest ways to take the whole family around the island's renowned natural attractions is to book a self-driving tour or package, where you are in full control of the pace of your journey and which sites to visit.
-When you book a self-drive, your transport, accommodation and excursions are all organised before your arrival, along with a personalised travel itinerary prepared by local experts.
+One of the easiest ways to take the whole family around Iceland's renowned natural attractions is to book a self-driving tour or package, where you are in full control of the pace of your journey and which sites to visit.
+When you book a self-drive, your transport, accommodation and excursions are all organized before your arrival, along with a personalized travel itinerary prepared by local experts.

-Visiting the sites of the Golden Circle is the ultimate Icelandic excursion and the entire country’s most famous sightseeing route.
-The views on hand include the erupting geysers of Haukadalur Geothermal Valley, the mighty cascade of Gullfoss Waterfall, and the stunning continental rift valley of Þingvellir—filled to the brim with Viking history.
+The Golden Circle is Iceland’s most popular and famous sightseeing route for good reason; the views and attractions are simply awe-inspiring.
+These views include the erupting geysers of Haukadalur Geothermal Valley, the mighty cascade of Gullfoss Waterfall, and the stunning continental rift valley of Þingvellir—filled to the brim with Viking history.

-Despite boasting all of these varied attractions, the route is conveniently located close to the capital of Reykjavík and can easily be traversed within a single day.
-Driving between the sites does not take long at all, and you don’t have to drive back and forth along the same way, instead circling a route boasting a manageable distance of approximately 230 kilometres (140 miles).
+Despite these incredible views making you feel like you’re on another planet, the route is conveniently located close to the capital of Reykjavík and can easily be traversed within a single day.
+Driving between the sites does not take long at all, and you don’t have to drive backtrack.
+The circular route boasts a manageable distance of approximately 140 miles (230 kilometers).

 If you are staying in Reykjavík City with your family, and renting a car or booking a self-drive doesn’t adhere to your travel plans, you can also enjoy the Golden Circle via a bus tour.
 While bus tours usually have no age limit, they differ in length and extra activities, so for families with very young children, we recommend shorter versions to better fit the stamina of the young ones’ sightseeing abilities, such as this six-hour option.

-Swimming in the country's geothermal waters has followed the Icelandic nation as a favoured family activity ever since the Age of Settlement, where the heat from beneath the country's young terrain has forever offered welcome warmth to dwellers of the island's icy surface.
+Basking in the heated geothermal pools that Iceland is famous for has been a popular family activity ever since the Age of Settlement, where the heat from the volcanic activity beneath the island’s surface has offered welcome warmth to the dwellers of this icy nation.

-Public swimming pools are today found in nearly every town and village under the Icelandic sun, where most include facilities for children such as wading pools and small-scale water slides.
+Today, public swimming pools and geothermal springs are found in nearly every town and village across the country.
+Most of these include facilities for children, such as wading pools and small water slides.

-Iceland is also known for its myriad of natural hot pools, which you can locate yourself if you are renting a car or embarking on a self-drive tour.
+Travelers of all ages love visiting the myriad of Iceland’s natural hot pools.
+These can easily be located yourself when renting a car or embarking on a self-drive tour.
 If, for instance, you are traversing the Golden Circle route, you can stop at the geothermal valley Reykjadalur by Hveragerði and hike up to the natural hot springs that dot the area.
 You can also take a tour to this site.

-For the ultimate hot spring experience, however, establishments across the country offer geothermally heated nature baths, often built right into their natural surroundings.
-The forerunner of these would be the world-famous Blue Lagoon, a geothermal spa located in between Reykjavík City and Keflavík Airport, where children as young as two-years-old can enter.
+For the ultimate luxury hot spring experience, establishments across the country offer geothermally heated nature baths, often built right into their natural surroundings.
+The most popular of these would be the world-famous Blue Lagoon, a geothermal spa located in between Reykjavík City and Keflavík Airport, where children as young as two-years-old can enter.

-The lagoon is a forever popular option but is far from the only one boasting its acclaimed benefits.
+The lagoon is an immensely popular option, but is far from the only one boasting the acclaimed benefits of tranquility and relaxation.
 The Fontana Geothermal Baths in Laugarvatn have no age limit, as well as offering free entry for children under thirteen—the same goes for the Mývatn Nature Baths in North Iceland.
 The stunning Secret Lagoon at Flúðir Village also provides free admission for kids under the age of fourteen.

-Iceland might not sound like the venue for a beach holiday, but if the weather is nice, you can pack up the sun-screen and volleyball and head to Nauthólsvík, a man-made resort where geothermal heating is used to warm the Atlantic Ocean within a barricaded bay.
-You'll find outdoor hot tubs and changing-rooms amongst sun-bathing locals, on a fair-coloured strip of sand situated by the Reykjavík University.
+Iceland might not be the first place that comes to mind when seeking a beach holiday, but if the weather is nice you can pack up the sunscreen and volleyball and head to Nauthólsvík, a man-made resort where geothermal heating is used to warm the Atlantic Ocean within a barricaded bay.
+You'll find outdoor hot tubs and changing-rooms amongst sunbathing locals on a fair-coloured strip of sand situated by the Reykjavík University.

 With such a wide selection of options, wherever you are basing your travels, your whole family can enjoy doing what Icelanders love best—which is to soak, swim, play, relax and renew—outdoors together in warm and restorative waters.

 On a whale watching adventure, spectators of all ages can witness majestic sea mammals roaming wild and free in their natural habitat.
 The different species of whale that inhabit Iceland’s shores are most commonly alluring minke whales, followed by acrobatic humpbacks, playful white-beaked dolphins, timid harbour porpoises and majestic orcas.
-After a successful tour, your child is sure to have picked out their favourite of the bunch.
+After a successful tour, your child will surely have picked out their favorite of the bunch.

 Whale watching tours on traditional vessels don’t have a particular age limit and are available throughout the year from the Old Harbour of the capital city of Reykjavík, as well as Akureyri and Húsavík in the North, and the Snæfellsnes Peninsula in the West.
 As long as the waters are calm, you are free to bring even the very youngest onboard.

-To make such an activity even more special, during the summer, whale watching tours often include puffin watching.
+As if whale watching wasn't already exciting enough, during the summer whale watching tours often include puffin watching.
 These are usually conducted onboard a RIB boat, where the age-limit is ten-years-old.
 If your child hasn’t reached that age, don’t worry—puffins can still be found on self-drive tours of the South Coast or Westfjords, from April through August.

-Coming into close encounters with these gentle creatures is an experience no child should miss out on, placing whale and puffin watching tours amongst the most ideal family-friendly adventures available in Iceland.
+Having the chance to see these beautiful creatures in their natural habitat is an experience children will remember for life, placing whale and puffin watching tours amongst the most ideal family-friendly adventures available in Iceland.

-These incredible animals arrived at the country with its very first settlers, and since they’ve known no predators in their natural environment, they are hard to spook and easy to smooch.
-Children as young as seven are allowed on riding tours with these gentle souls, but the trips vary in length and location, allowing you to pick out the ideal horse riding adventure for you and your family.
+These amazing horses arrived in the country with the very first settlers, and their lack of predators created a brave breed that spooks at nothing and loves attention from humans.
+Children as young as seven are typically allowed on riding tours, but the trips vary in length and location, allowing you to pick the ideal adventure for you and your family.

 These tours operate all through the year, where the skis of the sled get replaced with wheels as the snow melts away during the summer season.
-Your guide is called a musher, who will inform you about the basics of dog sledding and introduce your kids to their new, furry friends, with plentiful opportunities for cuddling before hitting the road.
+Your guide is called a musher, who will inform you about the basics of dog sledding and introduce your kids to their new best friends, with plentiful opportunities for cuddling before hitting the road.

 While most dog sledding tours available have an age limit of six, there are those that allow children as young as two to ride the sleds, as well as some operators offering reduced prices for children under twelve.
-If your kid loves dogs—and what kid doesn’t—why not make their trip especially memorable by allowing them to shoot across the Icelandic countryside like a traditional Inuit?
+If your kid loves dogs—and what kid doesn’t—why not make their trip especially memorable by allowing them to shoot across the Icelandic countryside with their new furry friends?

-The Jökulsárlón glacier lagoon counts as one of Iceland’s ultimate attractions, where massive icebergs floating in a deep blue lake share a home with Icelandic seals, many of which are curious enough to greet visitors to their domain.
-A boat ride of the lagoon boasts no age limit if the vessel is an amphibian boat, but for the zodiac, passengers must be at least ten-years-old.
+The Jökulsárlón glacier lagoon is one of Iceland’s ultimate attractions, where massive icebergs floating in a deep blue lake share a home with Icelandic seals, many of which are curious enough to greet visitors to their domain.
+A boat ride of the lagoon has no age limit if the vessel is an amphibian boat, but for the zodiac, passengers must be at least ten years old.

-Imagine the memories your kids will take back with them, after spotting arctic seals lounging on massive icebergs, up close and all around.
-Tours of the Snæfellsnes Peninsula in West Iceland also include seal watching.
-There is also a fine chance of spotting these doe-eyed dogs of the sea on any coastal activity around the island.
+Imagine the memories your kids will take back with them after spotting arctic seals lounging on massive icebergs, up close and all around.
+Tours of the Snæfellsnes Peninsula in West Iceland also include seal watching, and there is a fair chance of spotting these doe-eyed dogs of the sea on any coastal activity around Iceland.